raiden-network/raiden-services/package/README.md

 1. Ensure a domain (or subdomain) is available

    Examples:
-   - raidenservices.somecompany.tld
+   - raidenservices.mydomain.tld
-   - raidenservices-somecompany.tld
+   - raidenservices-mydomain.tld
-   - somecompany-raidenservices.tld
+   - mydomain-raidenservices.tld

 1. Configure `A` (and optionally `AAAA`) DNS records for the domain pointing to the servers IP address(es)
 1. Configure a `CNAME` DNS record for `*.<domain>` pointing back to `<domain>`